 Primary Open-Angle Glaucoma

-This type of disease comes on gradually as a result of the eye not draining excess fluid, called aqueous humor, as well as it should (like a clogged drain).
-In a healthy eye, this fluid flows freely through the structure known as the drainage angle.
-With POAG, pressure builds due to the poor drainage, and the optic nerve becomes damaged, as we’ve already touched on.
+Primary open-angle glaucoma is the most common type of glaucoma.
+This type of glaucoma occurs gradually due to the eye not draining excess fluid, called aqueous humor, as well as it should (like a clogged drain).
+This fluid flows freely through the structure in a healthy eye, known as the drainage angle.
+With POAG, pressure in your eye builds due to poor drainage, and the optic nerve becomes damaged.

-Also known as “closed-angle glaucoma” or “narrow-angle glaucoma,” this type of disease occurs when your iris (the colored part of your eye) is too close to the drainage angle and blocks it.
-Some individuals’ eyes are naturally structured this way, and simply have a higher risk of developing this more acute form of glaucoma.
+Also known as “closed-angle glaucoma” or “narrow-angle glaucoma,” this type of disease occurs when your iris (the colored part of your eye) is too close to the drainage angle (known as the trabecular meshwork) and blocks it.
+Some individuals’ eyes are naturally structured this way and simply have a higher risk of developing this more acute form of glaucoma.

-While POAG is the “silent” form of glaucoma, ACG shouts loudly in the way of sudden blurry vision and intense eye pain, among other symptoms (more on those in a moment).
+While POAG is the “silent” form of glaucoma, ACG shouts loudly in the way of sudden blurry vision and intense eye pain.
+And even those these acute attacks happen quickly, many people develop this type slowly.
+This form of ACG is called Chronic Angle-Closure Glaucoma.
 ACG is a true eye emergency, and you must see an eye care specialist immediately to prevent total vision loss, which can happen rapidly.